dwrobel/flatcam/README.md

 - fixed issue #281 by making generation of a convex shape for the freeform cutout in Tool Cutout a choice rather than the default
 - fixed bug in Tool Cutout, now in manual cutout mode the gap size reflect the value set
+- changed Measuring Tool to use the mouse click release instead of mouse click press; also fixed a bug when using the ESC key.

 29.03.2019